 Bella Vista Motel Gisborne

-This property has been assessed by Qualmark (independent accreditation) as 4 Star quality accommodation.
+The property has been independently assessed by Qualmark as 4 star quality accommodation.

-Gisborne is the hub of the Eastland business district and the perfect base for your Eastland adventures.
+Gisborne is the hub of the Eastland business district.
 From the moment you arrive you'll enjoy the convenience of being located in close proximity to the Gisborne CBD for business, shops, entertainment and other activities.
 At Bella Vista Gisborne we cater for all your business and recreational needs.

 We are easy to find on Gladstone Road, we have ample safe parking and are only minutes from the airport and the beautiful sandy beaches.

-Our 18 superior smoke-free units include a variety of studios and one bedroom units which are set back from the road so you can be sure to have a good night’s sleep.
+Our superior smoke-free accommodation includes a variety of studios and one bedroom units which are set back from the road so you can be sure to have a good night’s sleep.
 You have a choice of king, queen or single beds with electric blankets for those cooler nights.

 Our purpose built access units have been designed with parking at the door for your convenience.